Essential email DNS records and how to set them up

 Sign up now for free!

-Start with MailerSend's forever free plan and get access to our email API, SMTP relay, webhooks and more.
+Start with MailerSend's Free plan and get access to our email API, SMTP relay, webhooks and more.